 Along with these internal displays of wolf pack mentality, wolves are also intensely territorial.
 A pack's terrain may include thousands of square miles, and crossing into another's domain opens the door for confrontation [source: Mech and Boitani].
 How do wolves know where their land begins and ends?
 By following their noses.
 Wolves detect smells 10 times better than domesticated dogs and 100 times better than humans [source: Discovery Channel].
 Two hundred million olfactory nerve cells within their snouts detect minute information about where scents came from and how long they've been there [source: Discovery Channel].

 Wolves scent mark by urinating on targets above the ground, such as a tree stump.
 This tells intruders that they're crossing boundaries and provides the wolves with olfactory sign posts to help with navigation.
 Defecating also releases hormones and leaves behind visual territory indicators.
 In addition, wolves scratch at the marked areas to add another layer of scent [source: Mech and Boitani].

 With all of these canine superpowers, no wonder wolf packs from across the world have survived and stuck together for thousands of years.
-To learn more about wolves and other animals, visit the links on the next page.
+To learn more about wolves and other animals, visit the links below.